 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured, regardless of when the payment is being made.
 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duties collected on behalf of the government.
-The Company has concluded that it is the principal in all of its revenue arrangements since it is the primary obligor in all the revenue arrangements as it has pricing latitude and is also exposed to inventory and credit risks.
+The Company has concluded that it is the principal in all of its revenue arrangements since it is the primary obliqor in all the revenue arrangements as it has pricing latitude and is also In case of power generating and trading companies, revenue from energy units sold as per the terms of the PPA and Letter Of Intent ('LOI') (collectively hereinafter referred to as 'the PPAs') is recognized on an accrual basis and includes unbilled revenue accrued up to the end of the accounting year.
+Revenue from energy units sold on a merchant basis is recognized in accordance with billings made to customers based on the units of energy delivered and the rate agreed with the customers.